 The story so far: 128×64 and smaller monochrome displays are usable.
 The smallest TFT displays much less so.

 About a week ago, I posted on G+ my concerns regarding the impact that Microchip’s purchase of Atmel might have for the Arduino ecosystem.
 Turns out I’m not alone, judging from the comments in the post from the Arduino folks that followed the same day.

 So there I was scratching an itch when I realized the scratch would make for a good Arduino library.

 If you’ve opted to use a general-purpose IDE for Arduino development, perhaps in conjunction with a Makefile, it’s helpful to know what directories to point your IDE toward to get decent code completion.
-To that end, I’ve added a list … Continue reading

 As part of my Open source audio remote control initiative, I’ve just published Volume-AlpsRK16814MG, an open source hardware design that integrates a high-quality Alps motorized quad potentiometer with an H bridge.
 The design lets you control the motor’s direction using two logic-level signals: VOL_UP and VOL_DOWN.
 The fact that it’s a quad pot means you can use it to control regular stereo volume by ignoring one of the dual gangs or a differential stereo signal.